Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Managing the Heat

 I will not sugarcoat this: Athens in summer is hot.
 Properly, unrelentingly hot.
-If you are visiting between June and September, heat management becomes a real part of your planning.
-Here is what worked for us.
+If you're visiting between June and September, heat management becomes a real part of your planning.
+Here's what worked.

 Structure your days around the heat.
 Do outdoor sightseeing early in the morning (before 10:00 AM) and again in the late afternoon (after 5:00 PM).
 Use the midday hours for museums, lunch, and rest.
 Greeks eat lunch late and dinner very late, and shifting your schedule to match theirs makes the heat much more manageable.

 A good wide-brim UPF 50+ sun hat is non-negotiable for every member of the family.
-We also carried a small spray bottle to mist ourselves, which the kids thought was hilarious and which genuinely helped.
+I also carried a small spray bottle to mist us, which Lila thought was hilarious and which genuinely helped.

 Pack a compact kids travel backpack with sunscreen, water, snacks, and a change of shirt.
-Having everything the kids needed in their own bag made transitions between activities smoother and gave them a sense of ownership over their own adventure.
+Having everything Lila needed in her own bag made transitions between activities smoother and gave her a sense of ownership over her own adventure.

 Where to Stay in Athens with Kids